daorui/daorui.github.io/content/photos/CSU/index.md

 ---
-date: "2020-01-07"
+date: "2017-03-07"
-image: panaji-india-2.jpg
+image: images/美国.jpg
-title: Panaji, India
+title: Colorado State University, farmland
 type: gallery
 ---

-[Panaji](https://en.wikipedia.org/w/index.php?title=Panaji&oldid=949879387), formerly Panjim, is the capital of the Indian state of Goa and the headquarters of North Goa district.
-It lies on the banks of the Mandovi River estuary in the Ilhas de Goa sub-district (taluka).
-With a population of 114,759 in the metropolitan area, Panjim is Goa's largest urban agglomeration, ahead of Margão and Vasco da Gama.
+## Greenhouse gas experiment and soil sampling, the gas collection equipment was in the middle.

+## With Rich.